Wednesday, May 24, 2023

 We then rode to the Strawberry Festival in Moulton.
 They had a tractor show, a car show, rides for the kids, and a Petting Zoo.

 There were several food vendors.
 They even brought in a Chick-fil-A. There were different vendors with items to win from a spinning wheel.
 We bought a bird feeder from a school group that they had made.
-The day started out cool but by the time we left Moulton it was up to 80.
+The day started out cool, but by the time we left Moulton, it was up to 80.

 Grilled Chicken Fingers with baked sweet potato, toast, and dipping sauce at OH!Bryan's

-We rode to Hartselle to eat lunch at Oh!
-Bryan's.
-One of our favorite places to eat when were are in the area.
-It was getting late but we did stop at Wheeler Dam where we saw lots of Great Blue Herons, a few snake birds, and several Great White Pelicans (most of them were on the islands far away).
+We rode to Hartselle for lunch at Oh!
+Bryan's is one of our favorite places to eat when we are in the area.
+It was getting late, but we stopped at Wheeler Dam, where we saw many Great Blue Herons, a few snake birds, and several Great White Pelicans (most of them on the islands far away).
 We had a great day but were worn out from all our adventures.

 Great Blue Heron with his catch a fish